 For the most part, all of that has changed.
 There are still industries that offer pensions to their longtime employees.
 You have to take responsibility for your own investing for retirement.
 Social security isn’t something that you should count on in order to retire comfortably.
 For younger generations, social security may not even be around.
 This means that you have to have long-term financial planning to see you through to retirement.

 The first step is learning about retirement planning.
 While a four-year degree in accounting probably isn’t necessary, taking a course or two on how to better plan for retirement and manage money, in general, isn’t a bad idea.
 This can be augmented by getting reliable information from experienced financial planners.
-In fact, there is a financial planner in San Diego firm that teach classes in-person and releases podcasts on a regular basis.
+In fact, there is a financial planner in a San Diego firm that teach classes in-person and releases podcasts on a regular basis.
 Search these reliable sources out and learn everything possible from them about retirement.

 For now, let’s focus on the basics of making financial plans for retirement.
 Many modern-day employers offer a 401k plan.
 This is something that you should take advantage of to help you meet your retirement goals.
 In some cases, your employer will match your contribution up to a certain amount.
 Even if you only invest the amount that is required to receive this full match, this is a start to get you on the path to retirement.